blalis/chess/README.md

 Description soon.
-Currently only level 0 is programmed - totally default moves by computer ( software random generator ).
+Currently only level 0 is programmed - totally random moves by computer ( software random generator ).
 Possibility of training ( moving both white and black pieces ), playing with computer ( with possibility to change color during the game